yduong/GiveMeSomeCredit/README.md

 - For ouliers, using Boxplots to detect the outliners, we find that the number of outliners are more many (~10), so we can ignore the outliners.
 This also helps to increase the variance of our model

 4. Can you get into the top 100 of the private leaderboard, or even higher?
-The score I have from Kaggle is only: 0.82854
+The score weighted from Kaggle is: 0.82854